 PFAS FILTRATION PFAS are fluorinated organic chemicals.
 PFAS are contained in some firefighting foams used to extinguish oil and gas fires.
 They have also been used in a number of industrial processes and to make carpets, clothing, fabrics for furniture, paper packaging for food and other materials (e.g., cookware) that are resistant to water, grease and stains.
 Granular activated carbon (GAC), ion-exchange resin, and reverse osmosis (RO) filters have been shown to be effective in removing PFAS.
-Emergency GAC treatment was installed at the Cranberry Well and ion exchange at Chestnut St. WTF during June and July 2019.
+GAC treatment was installed at the Cranberry Well and ion exchange at Chestnut St. WTF during June and July 2019.
+Hudson Water Supply activated the town's permanent GAC facility at Chestnut Street on August 9, 2022.
 Since installation of PFAS treatment, our system's reported PFAS results have shown no detections of PFAS contaminants in the treated water from the Chestnut St. WTF and the Cranberry Bog Well.
-We are in final stages of start up for the permanent Chestnut St. PFAS treatment facility which will go online July 2022.
-We will continue to sample on a monthly basis as part of our water sampling program.